arpitbbhayani/articles/blogs/better-programmer.md

-"How to get better at programming?" was the question I had been asked quite a few times, and today I lay down the principles I have been following, and action items against each, since 2012 to be good and get better at what I do.
+"How to get better at programming?" is the question I had been asked quite a few times, and today I lay down the principles I have been following, and action items against each, since 2012 to be good and get better at what I do.

 # Code exhaustively
 Doing something repeatedly always helps and writing a lot of code will develop our ability to